 We enjoyed the Pont-du-Gard site and museum so much, in fact, that time got away from us.
 We emerged from the cool, dark museum to a quickly setting sun.
 Unfortunately, that meant we would be unable to visit the Roman amphitheater in Arles on this trip.

-Our time in and around Avignon was done, and we had dinner plans that evening with our dear friends in Marseilles.
+Our time in and around Avignon was done, and we had dinner plans that evening with our dear friends in Marseille.
 Arles would have to wait for another time.